Man sought in fatal shooting of Houston-area deputy arrested

 Harris County Precinct 5 Cpl.
 Charles Galloway, 47, was shot and killed around 12:45 a.m. on Sunday after pulling over a Toyota Avalon.

 Authorities allege Rosales got out of his vehicle, fired multiple shots at Galloway with some type of assault rifle and then got back in his car and drove away.
+Galloway was still in his patrol car when Rosales allegedly fired his weapon at the vehicle's windshield, according to court records.
 Harris County Precinct 5 Constable Ted Heap said Galloway had no time to respond or defend himself.

 Houston Police Chief Troy Finner said at a news conference earlier this week that authorities had video evidence of Rosales shooting Galloway.